kshootmania/ksm-chart-format/ksh_format.md

     - The value can be negative.
 - "`ver`" (default:"")
     - The version of the KSH file format (string)
-    - Since this value is the version of the format, the value is not always the same as the version of Editor.
+    - Since this value is the version of the format, the value is not always the same as the version of the editor.
     - History and implementation guides:
         - ""
             - The value of "`mvol`" is multiplied by 0.6.